 The I2I Projects will be funded for a one-year period with continuing annual funding for up to five years made available based on project progress and outcomes.
 The grant consists of two components:

-- A project expense budget of up to $1,000 per semester.
+- A project expense budget of up to $1,000 per semester, by request.

 Higher project budgets, not exceeding $3,000 per semester, will be considered under special circumstances.
-Faculty will have the opportunity to attend professional development workshops on mentoring and supporting teams as well as consulting support from the Office of the Vice Provost for Creative Inquiry (OVPCI) and the Center for Innovation in Teaching and Learning (CITL).
-Also, I2I projects will have preferential access to funding for up to three students for the 2019 Mountaintop Summer Experience.
+Faculty will have the opportunity to attend professional development workshops on mentoring and supporting teams as well as consulting support from the Office of Creative Inquiry (OCI) and the Center for Innovation in Teaching and Learning (CITL).
+Also, I2I projects will have preferential access to funding for up to three students for the Mountaintop Summer Experience.

 How Do Inquiry to Impact Group Projects Work?

 US-Based Projects through the CINQ 389 course